human-centered-ai-sbu/human-centered-ai-sbu.github.io/_pages/logistics.md

   <h2>GenAI Policy</h2>
   <p>This course has a strict policy on the use of GenAI tools, and students are expected to adhere to it.</p>
   <ul>
-    <li>The use of GenAI tools for written assignments (e.g., paper summaries and reviews) is strongly discouraged.</li>
+    <li>The use of GenAI tools for written assignments (e.g., paper writing and reviews) is strongly prohibited and considered as academic dishonesty. </li>
-    <li>Students who choose to use AI assistance are responsible for ensuring that the resulting text is high quality and not detectable as AI-generated.</li>
-    <li>If writing is detected as potentially AI-generated, the student must explain how GenAI tools were used and how they contributed to the assignment.</li>
+    <li>The use of GenAI tools for brainstorming or ideation is tempting but that students need to be careful as AI ideas are homogenous.
+If you use AI for any brainstorming please indicate it to the TA</li>
+    <li>Students who choose AI for editing or polishing text need to use it responsibly.
+Scientific writing is a skill to be learned and its good if you preseve your own voice. </li>
+    <li> AI for coding or creating figures or data analysis is fine if verified properly.</li>
   </ul>
 </div>